vitran96/my-notes/My notes/Software development/Software development.md

-This note will contain my knowledge and [[Experience]] in this field We will note and cover [[Programming language]], [[Design pattern]], [[Framework]], etc...
+This note will contain my knowledge and [[Work experience]] in this field We will note and cover [[Programming language]], [[Design pattern]], [[Framework]], etc...